Crime Victim Compensation (CVC) Restitution Process

 Please contact the Compensation Manager, Christy Simon, firstname.lastname@example.org to provide feedback or information that may be helpful to CVC.

-Restitution request: CVC will send an updated restitution request each time a payment is made on a claim.
+Restitution Requests: CVC will send an updated restitution request each time a payment is made on a claim.
 This request is sent to the email that has been provided by each County.
-Please be sure to notify CVC if this information needs to be updated.
+Please be sure to notify CVC if this contact needs to be updated.
 Providing a designated email that restitution requests can be sent to is most helpful.
 If you need an updated restitution request or need to update contact information, please email CVCRestitution@doj.state.or.us .

 If CVC has additional bills that are being reviewed for payment, please look for the box below that will be marked on the restitution request:

 - CVC has additional payments pending, please consider leaving restitution open at the time of sentencing.